mnot/I-D/binary-structured-headers/draft.md

 An Item in an Inner List MUST NOT be an Inner List (0x1).

-The inner list's parameters, if present, are serialised in a following Parameter type ({{parameter}}); they do not form part of the payload of the inner list.
+Parameters on the Inner List itself, if present, are serialised in a following Parameter type ({{parameter}}); they do not form part of the payload of the Inner List (and therefore are not counted in Length).

 ### Parameters {#parameter}